microsoft/MASS/README.md

 --eval_bleu true                                     \
 --reload_model "$MODEL,$MODEL"
 ```

-Here is the [download link](https://modelrelease.blob.core.windows.net/mass/mass_mt_enro_1024.pth) of our current fine-tuned model in wmt16 en-ro.
+We will release the pre-trained and fine-tuned models for other langauge pairs in the future.

 ## Text Summarization
 To apply MASS on text summarization, we provide an example of how to run MASS pre-training and fine-tuning on the [Gigaword](https://github.com/harvardnlp/sent-summary) dataset.